 In this course, students will explain the functioning of the human body systems and the organs that comprise it.
 In addition, they will differentiate the levels of structural organization that make up the human body and the relationship between them.
-They will also interpret the basic concepts of computerized acquisition, tomography image magnetic resonance imaging and ultrasound.
+They will also interpret the basic concepts of computerized tomography image acquisition, magnetic resonance imaging and ultrasound.
 (Prerequisites: BIOL 2010, BIOL 2020) (Co-requisite: BIOL 2030L)

-BTOL 2030L: Sectional Anatomy Laboratory: 1 Credit
+BIOL 2030L: Sectional Anatomy Laboratory: 1 Credit